Barbara Stanwyck in Sorry, Wrong Number 1948.

-The Night Walker (1964) directed William Castle and written by Robert Bloch it stars Barbara Stanwyck who’s dream lover Lloyd Bochner may or may not be real.
+The Night Walker (1964) directed by William Castle and written by Robert Bloch stars Barbara Stanwyck whose dream lover Lloyd Bochner may or may not be real.
 She is haunted by these nightly visions of her dead husband.
 Also starts Robert Taylor.

-Exceptional thriller especially from great performances by Gregory Peck, Robert Mitchum and Polly Bergen.
+Exceptional thriller especially with great performances by Gregory Peck, Robert Mitchum, and Polly Bergen.
 Peck is the lawyer who puts Mitchum a rageful psychopath, Max Cady in jail, and now he’s out to terrorize the entire family.

 Experiment In Terror (1962)

 Directed by Blake Edwards, Lee Remick plays Kelly Sherwood a woman who is being terrorized by a creepy asthmatic man named Garland “Red” Lynch brilliantly played by Ross Martin.
 He wants her to steal $100,000 from the bank where she works.
 Red kidnaps Kelly’s younger sister Stefanie Powers in order to strong-arm her into doing what he wants.
 Glenn Ford plays the cool agent on Red’s trail.